 iii.
 The third condition is a willingness to separate yourself from every thing that is unclean.
 Through sin everything in our nature, and in the world, is defiled.
 CLEANSING cannot take place where there is not an entire separation from, and giving up of everything unclean.
 "Touch not the unclean thing" is God's command to His chosen ones.
-I must recognise that all the things surrounding me are unclean iv.
-The last condition is exercising faith in the power of the blood.
-It is not as if we, through our faith, bestow its efficacy upon the blood.
-No, the blood ever retains its power and efficacy, but our unbelief closes our hearts, and hinders its operation, Faith is simply the removal of that hindrance, the setting open of our hearts, for the divine power by which the living Lord will bestow His blood.
+I must recognise that all the things surrounding me are unclean.